top of page

 • 1862: Appointed Commissioner of Internal Revenue by President Abraham Lincoln, George oversees the introduction of the country's first income tax to help raise needed funds for the Union war effort.

-• 1863: He serves in the U.S. House of Representatives from 1863-1869 where he helps frame the Fourteenth and Fifteenth amendments to the Constitution, serves on the Joint Committee on Reconstruction, and manage the impeachment of President Andrew Johnson.
+• 1863: He serves in the U.S. House of Representatives from 1863-1869 where he helps frame the Fourteenth and Fifteenth amendments to the Constitution, serves on the Joint Committee on Reconstruction, and manages the impeachment of President Andrew Johnson.

 • 1869: George is appointed Secretary of the Treasury by President Ulysses Grant in March, helps block the Jay Gould and Jim Fisk gold market corner on Black Friday in September, and helps lay the foundation for the modern American economy.